aBlender/racket/web-examples/README.md

 ### website-js

-The following projects are p5.js examples that have been ported over to Racket as simple modular functions that can easily be used as dynamic backgrounds of bootstrap components.
+The following examples are p5.js examples that have been ported over to Racket as simple modular functions.
+Each function generates a Jumbotron style Boostrap component with a dynamic backgrounds.
+Unique ids are generated automatically to allow multiple p5js canvases per page.
 Click on the images for live demos.

 | L-System Fractals | Recursive Trees |
 |:--------------:|:-------------:|